ironhacks/docs/docs/3-Cloud-Api/setup.md

 + From your firebase project:
   + database.url = "Realtime database URL" (Keep in mind we don't use it, this is just to create the admin instance.)
 [Docs](https://firebase.google.com/docs/admin/setup)
   + database.bucket = "Your storage bucket URL" [Docs](https://firebase.google.com/docs/storage/web/start)
-+ From Amazon SES:
-  + amazonses.key: "Your Key"
-  + amazonses.secret: "Your Secret"
-+ From Github
-  + githubapi.personalkey: "Your Key"

 NOTE: You need to create the service-account.json file on the Firebase console